singnet/ai-dsl/experimental/ai-algorithms/descent/README.md

 - `Examples` contains:
   - `LinearRegression.idr`: Example of multivariate linear regression.
   - `LogisticRegression.idr`: Example of logistic regression.
-  - `LogisticToLinearRegression.idr`: Example of solving a logistic regression problem by mapping it into a linear regression.
+  - `LogisticLinearRegression.idr`: Example of solving a logistic regression problem by mapping it into a linear regression.

 - `Experiments` contains a collections of experiments to learn about